 How much dark energy is there?

-Cosmologists have worked out that the actual amount of dark energy which is needed to counteract gravity and cause the observed speeding up in the rate of expansion of the Universe is actually very small.
-It works out at about 0.
+Cosmologists have worked out that the actual amount of dark energy needed to counteract gravity and cause the observed speeding up in the rate of expansion of the Universe is actually very small.
+It is usually expressed as a mass equivalent and works out at about 0.
 0069 trillionths of a gramme per cubic kilometer of space.
 This is an almost unfathomably tiny amount – 150 billion times times smaller than a small grain of sand.
 However, most of the Universe is empty space and although ordinary matter is found at high densities in objects such as stars and planets, the spaces between these objects are so great that averaged over the entire Universe the density of ordinary matter works out at the incredibly low figure of about 0.0005 trillionths of a gramme per cubic kilometer of space – 2 trillion times smaller than a grain of sand.
 Dark matter has a density of roughly 0.0027 trillionths of a gramme per cubic kilometer of space averaged out throughout the Universe.

 What form does dark energy take ?